Okay, let’s get this over with.

 The only release from your Earthly immortality will come if your head is cut off from your body.
 And when one of you is finally the last of us on Earth, he will claim the Prize.
 He will have the choice of growing old and dying on Earth, or returning to Zeist.

 Additionally, the Kurgan was revealed to be a soldier sent by Katana to make sure that Connor and Ramirez could never win the Prize.
-This is the part that Clancy Brown turned down because he didn’t want to do the prosthetics and makeup required of the Kurgan, but it would have explained why in the first film the Kurgan knew exactly where to find Connor.
-Was the reveal even in the first script stupid?
+This is an imperfect solution, but t it would have at least explained how the Kurgan knew exactly where to find Connor in the first film.
+Was the reveal even in the original draft stupid?
 Yes, absolutely.
-But at least it had some kind of explanation – not a satisfactory one, but one that answered more questions than it raised.
+But at least it had some kind of explanation one that answered more questions than it raised.

-That makes even less fucking sense!
 What prehistoric time period in Earth’s history had automatic weapons and spaceships?!
 Why does Connor have to worry about General Katana if he’s in a future where Katana is already long dead?!
-Zeist at least had some explanation given to it in the original script; why not just put in some dialogue giving the proper explanation instead of raising even more questions by introducing fucking time travel into this shit?!?!
+Zeist at least had some explanation given to it in the original script; why not just put in some dialogue giving the proper explanation instead of raising even more questions by introducing time travel into this mess?